BornToBeRoot/NETworkManager/README.md

 # Changelog

 The changelog can be found [here](https://github.com/BornToBeRoot/NETworkManager/wiki/Changelog).

 # Found an issue?

-[Issues](https://github.com/BornToBeRoot/NETworkManager/issues) are tracked on GitHub.
-If you found something that does not work and has not yet been reported, submit a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new).
+Check the [Issues](https://github.com/BornToBeRoot/NETworkManager/issues) if the problem has already been reported.
+If not, submit a [new issue](https://github.com/BornToBeRoot/NETworkManager/issues/new).

 **Minimum informations**
 - NETworkManager version